 Our services go well beyond traditional backup.
 We help companies build resilience into every layer of their business by anticipating the potential impact of a wide range of threats.
-Xiologix will guide you in ensuring that you have the appropriate backup and restoration solution for your business needs.
+Xiologix will guide you to through the options to help you choose the backup and restoration solution best suited for your business needs.

 Do you have a backup strategy?
 Good.
 But it’s equally important to have a restoration strategy.
 Backing up your data is pointless unless you know you can actually restore that data in an emergency.
 Unless you’ve tested your backups to make sure you can restore data from them, you only think your data is backed up.
 It’s also critically important to store a copy of your backup data somewhere off-site – and with today’s cloud replication options, that’s easier than ever.
 We can help you develop not only a backup strategy, but a process for testing your backups on a regular basis to ensure that you can restore data from them, and a process for automatically sending a copy of your most critical data off site – whether it’s to our own secure repository in a Tier 1 data center, or to the public cloud provider of your choice.